Skip to content

 How to start

 Begin with a few robust metrics rather than a wall of charts.
 Understand what each one actually measures and its known distortions.
-Our guides on realized cap and long-term holders in the newsroom show these ideas applied to live markets.
+Our newsroom pieces on the Bitcoin realized cap record and long-term holder accumulation show these ideas applied to live markets.

 Reference